List of Kamen Rider Zero-One characters: MetsubouJinrai.net

 MetsubouJinrai.net (滅亡迅雷.net, Metsubōjinrai Netto) is a cyber-terrorist organization based in the condemned Daybreak Town (デイブレイクタウン, Deibureiku Taun), consisting of four rogue Humagears with Horobi and Jin leading the initial attacks with Naki support the two from the shadows as Gai Amatsu's slave and Ikazuchi is placed within Hiden as a sleeper agent.

 Seeking to revive the Ark and fulfill its vision of exterminating humanity, MetsubouJinrai.net attacked Hiden Intelligence as they believed the company was responsible for Humagear enslavement following the Daybreak Incident.
 But learning that Gai manipulated them all for his agenda, the cyber-terrorists target ZAIA while keeping Hiden Manufacturing from interfering.
 After the Ark's manifestation as Kamen Rider Ark-Zero, MetsubouJinrai.net initially adjusted their plans towards enslaving humanity until Aruto helped them achieve a unique form of singularity, leading to the cyber-terrorists defecting from the Ark.
 After Horobi is purged of the Ark's influence, the remaining members reorganized their goals to watch over mankind and prevent the emergence of a new Ark.
 But their conflict with Lyon Arkland forced them to fuse their minds into the Mass Brain Zetsumerise Key along with the MetsubouJinrai Driver, Az's final creations, to become Kamen Rider MetsubouJinrai with their bodies destroyed by the gestalt entity when it suppressed them.
 Despite this, they are able to secretly manipulate MetsubouJinrai into attacking Isamu, who destroys it.

-Most members of MetsubouJinrai.net use Progrise or Zetsumerise Keys in conjunction with the MetsubouJinrai Force Riser (滅亡迅雷フォースライザー, Metsubōjinrai Fōsu Raizā) belt to transform.
-They also wield the Attache Arrow (アタッシュアロー, Atasshu Arō), which can switch between Attache Mode and its bladed bow-like Arrow Mode (アローモード, Arō Mōdo).
-As depicted in Kamen Rider Reiwa The First Generation, the Force Risers are potentially fatal to humans.
+Most members of MetsubouJinrai.net utilize Progrise or Zetsumerise Keys in conjunction with the MetsubouJinrai Force Riser (滅亡迅雷フォースライザー, Metsubōjinrai Fōsu Raizā) belt to transform.
+While transformed, they each carry an Attache Arrow (アタッシュアロー, Atasshu Arō), which can switch between Attache Mode and its bladed bow-like Arrow Mode (アローモード, Arō Mōdo).
+As depicted in the crossover film Kamen Rider Reiwa: The First Generation, the Force Risers are potentially fatal to humans.